Given the importance of Kubernetes in today’s environment, we wanted to give you a “one stop shop” for any information you may need.

 - Annotations: Annotations are key/value pairs used to store arbitrary non-queryable metadata.

-- Services: Services are an abstraction that defines a logical set of Pods and a policy by which to access them over the network.
+- Services: Services are an abstraction, defining a logical set of Pods and a policy by which to access them over the network.

 - Replication Controller: Replication controllers ensure that a specific number of pod replicas are running at any one time.

 - Secrets: Secrets hold sensitive information such as passwords, TLS certificates, OAuth tokens, and ssh keys.

 - ConfigMap: ConfigMaps are mechanisms used to inject containers with configuration data while keeping containers agnostic of Kubernetes itself.

 So what is Kubernetes used for?
 In order to justify the added complexity that Kubernetes brings, there need to be some benefits.
 At its core, a cluster manager such as k8s exists to serve developers so they can serve themselves without having to involve the operations team.

 Reliability is one of the major benefits of Kubernetes; Google has over 10 years of experience when it comes to infrastructure operations with Borg, their internal container orchestration solution, and they’ve built Kubernetes based on this experience.
 Kubernetes can be used to prevent failure from impacting the availability or performance of your application, and that’s a great benefit.